Testwell CTC++

 HTML representation is called "CTC++ Coverage Report".
 It is

-hierarchical and has four levels:
+hierarchical and has six levels:

-generated, when generated, etc.), directory TERs shown in
+if would be longer), directory TERs shown in

 histograms and numerically, coverage-% not meeting the suggested